curvedinf/dir-assistant/README.md

 ### Quickstart with Local Default Model (Phi 3 128k)

 To get started locally, you can download a default llm model.
-This model requires approximately 6GB of memory to run effectively.
+Default configuration with this model requires 14GB of memory, but you will be able to adjust the configuration to fit lower memory requirements.
 To run via CPU:

 ```shell
 pip install dir-assistant